kibo1no1shirei-kan/kibo1no1shirei-kan/README.md

 University of Tsukuba
 Why Japan?
 I am a weeb since i was 13, and i saw its fantasy verstion however right now its Hotubs and the perception of riding trains and eating ramen after working.

+Right now i am at collage prep for 2027-2028 in take

 🎨 Creative Goals